faizaliyaqat/covid-data-pipeline/README.md

-# covid-data-pipeline
+# COVID-19 Cloud Data Pipeline Using AWS (Serverless)

 Serverless AWS-based COVID-19 data pipeline using Python, S3, Athena.
-# COVID-19 Cloud Data Pipeline Using AWS (Serverless)

 This project demonstrates how to build a complete, scalable, and serverless cloud data pipeline for COVID-19 data using AWS services and Python.